lilyhuang-github/Personalised-computer-vision-model/README.md

+# Personal Wildlife Image Recognition Project

-The idea of this project was to make a train an image recognition model based off of my personal collection of wildlife.
-This is the opposite of most image recognition models as they are usually trained on thousands of photos gathered from a variety of sources.
+The goal of this project was to train an image recognition model using my personal collection of wildlife photographs.
+This approach differs from most image recognition models, which are typically trained on thousands of photos gathered from various sources.
+By using my own photos, the model becomes a personalized image recognition tool, offering a glimpse into my life and photography .
+This project is a fusion of my three passions: photography, machine learning, and programming.

-It being based off of my photos is supposed to make it more of my personal image recognition model than just a general image recognition model and also a look into my life, as well as a look into my photography.
-A cross between my three passions of photography, machine learning, and programming.
-So it won't recognise a JUST a cat but specifically the neighbourhood cat, who goes around the backyards; Pomegranate, who's my sister's cat.
-It won't recognise just a fish, it'll recognise Sasuke and Naruto and Co, my fishes, whom are beloved.
+The model is designed to recognize my personal animals rather than some animal.
+For instance:
+- It recognises the neighbor's cat/the korean neighbor's cat rather than thinking it's just some cat
+- It recognises Pomegranate, my sister's cat, whom should be categorically distinct from neighbor's cat
+- It recognises Naruto, Sasuke, and Co, my fishes, they are not food, they are more than just fish, and the image recognition agrees with me.

+This project intersects my interests, my programming knowledge, and personal life.